forsonny/Codex-OS/docs/readme.md

+You're absolutely right!
+After cloning, we need to enter the repository directory.
+Here's the corrected installation section:

 # Codex-OS

 **A structured development operating system for turning product requirements into working software through consistent workflows, standards, and documentation.**